 If you can open Microsoft Excel or Google Sheets, then you can easily make a communication matrix.
 It’s really just a matter of determining what the important aspects of your project are and how you want to break it down.
 Then, all you need to do is input your relevant information into the spreadsheet.

 Let’s look at some suggestions for how you might want to categorize information in your matrix.

 Communication: This would be things like meetings, status reports, project newsletters, etc.

-Medium: Is the communication going out via email, conference call, or a in person in a meeting?
+Medium: Is the communication going out via email, conference call, or an in-person meeting?

-Frequency: Is this happening daily, weekly, monthly, or is it just a one off?
+Frequency: Is this happening daily, weekly, or monthly?
+Or is it just a one-off?

 Audience: Who is this going to, or who needs to be present?

 Owner: Who is in charge of moving this part of the project along?
 Is it the project manager, project sponsor, or a stakeholder?

 Deliverable: What tangible item will be the end result of that particular part of your project?
 Possibilities include an agenda, a slide deck, a project schedule, and a status report.